Cuauhtlatoatzin/indigenous-peoples-history/README.md

   * [William M. Denevan.
 The Pristine Myth: The Landscape of the Americas in 1492.
 Notes for Indigenous Conservation Knowledge.](http://jan.ucc.nau.edu/~alcoze/for398/class/pristinemyth.html)
 * **Other**
   * [Cavanaugh KC, et al. (2019) Climate-driven regime shifts in a mangrove–salt marsh ecotone over the past 250 years.
 PNAS.
 116(43): 21602-21608.](https://doi.org/10.1073/pnas.1902181116)

+## Leon-Jefferson culture - Leon County, Florida, USA; Jefferson County, Florida, USA (1500 CE - 1704 CE)

+This is the [Apalachee](https://en.wikipedia.org/wiki/Apalachee) growing out of the Fort Walton Culture up through colonization and the collapse of their traditional society and many people moving to the Mvskokvlke (Muskogee Confederacy).
+They Occupied the Velda Mound when the Spaniards arrived.

 ## Mesoamerican Colonial (1521 CE - 1821 CE)